Why do we need Vitamin D?

 Can I take more than the recommended amounts?

-Yes you can but you have to make sure to take attention and follow the upper limits below
+Yes, you can, but you have to make sure to pay attention and follow the upper limits below

 Various organisations Food and Nutrition Board